 The Wildcat is another super popular series of a compound crossbow.
-We will review the C7, which is the latest upgrade, but just so you know the C5 was the buzz when it first hit the market.
+We will review the C7, which is the latest upgrade, but so that you know the C5 was the buzz when it first hit the market.

 The Wildcat comes in a simple, clean design, with all of the features you would need as a beginner or skilled hunter alike.
-The color is simply black, with some green accents that make it stand out.
+The color is naturally black, with some green accents that make it stand out.

 The crossbow features the Triggetech technology with ADF (anti dry fire) system, comes mostly assembled, with a rope cocking device include in the package.
 It’s easy to assemble, and take it to the woods.
 The grip is very comfortable and safe, with finger protection design.
 It’s set up for a cranking device that can be purchased separately.
 The rubber coating on many parts of the crossbow makes it very practical in cold weather.

 ✅ VIDEO – Watch an extensive Wildcat C7 review